 This is a rare course of MS that only occurs in approximately 5 percent of people with MS. A person with PRMS experiences a steady worsening of the disease from the start.
 As with RRMS, they can also experience clear attacks either with or without recovery or remission.

 Your lifestyle can also have an impact on your MS experience.
 Those who engage in regular physical activity have been found to experience milder symptoms and fewer attacks, while being inactive has been linked to the worsening of symptoms and higher risk of secondary disease.
-Some evidence also suggests that diet, vitamin D, and antioxidants may be beneficial in the management of symptoms and progression.
+Some evidence also suggests that diet, vitamin D, and

 While MS is unpredictable and no two experiences are alike, advances in treatments can help you manage MS for many years.